Jurisdiction Pricing Zones

 }

 MissingJurisdictionPricingAppendix is never returned by the API.
-All missing-signing requirements, including carveouts, surface as MissingPowerOfAttorney.
+All missing-signing requirements, including zone requirements, surface as MissingPowerOfAttorney.
 See Error Handling for how to handle 422 responses.

 Checking Contract Status